XDM-ZSBW/yourl.cloud/README.md

 **Simple Python Flask API that returns the request URL with visual inspection capabilities and Google Cloud Run deployment**

 A self-executing Python Flask application that responds with the request URL and metadata, featuring visual inspection capabilities for PC and phone devices while following Friends and Family Guard ruleset settings.
-Enhanced for Google Cloud Run deployment with dual-mode endpoint support and production-ready WSGI server.
+Enhanced for Google Cloud Run deployment with dual-mode endpoint support, production-ready WSGI server, and **full domain mapping compatibility**.

 **All instances deploy as production instances** - the tester decides whether they're using it for personal or work purposes.